Does Medicare cover any My Midwives services?

-Under the Health Insurance Act Private Health Funds must provide at least 25% of the scheduled fee for in-hospital care so you will receive some benefit for birth care if you have obstetric/pregnancy cover in your plan.
-Additionally, there are health funds which will cover other midwifery services including education and postnatal care and will also pay for more out of pocket costs around your birth care.
+Under the Health Insurance Act Private Health Funds must provide a benefit that equals the scheduled fee for in-hospital care if you have obstetric/pregnancy cover in your plan.
+Additionally, there are health funds which will cover other midwifery services including education and postnatal care and may also pay for more out of pocket costs around your birth care.
 It will depend on which health fund and the level of cover you have as to what you will receive from your fund.

 At My Midwives, we believe where you birth your baby is an important decision and we understand that there are many individual factors that apply to each and every person’s choice.
 As a basic guide, we have admitting rights to a range of hospitals and birth centres and also provide home birth care.
 The specifics of each decision are discussed throughout pregnancy, however, we are one of few practices that can truly encourage you to choose your care provider knowing that you can make a final decision about place of birth as your pregnancy evolves.
 We are also happy to support women who may not live in a location where they have access to midwifery care with virtual services and relocation closer to a midwifery practice for birth care.

 What if there is a problem with my pregnancy